mghoskins/mghoskins/README.md

 I'm also trying to build up my non-school (personal) GitHub account (this one) to show what I can do to perspective employers.
 Also to keep my work that I do whether it be code, school work, or something that I want to have a backup of.

+# Anyway
+If you want to see the hidden wonder of the universe that is my bad luck: checkout my Dndata file under my mghoskins-data repo.

 <!--
 **mghoskins/mghoskins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.